To find out a little more about how we think, here are three points that are important to us:

-COMMITMENT: acting is not easy – it’s hard and demanding!
+COMMITMENT: as you know, acting is not easy.
+In fact, it’s hard and demanding!
 And rehearsals will be hard and demanding!
 You will need to be prepared to do your “homework” and join us in our strive for perfection.

-Naturally, your English must be good, and we have worked with actors from Egypt, Germany, USA, Romania, Austria, Ukraine and India (as well as Poland!).
+Naturally, your English must be good.
+And we are proud to have worked with actors from Egypt, Germany, USA, Romania, Austria, Hungary, Ukraine and India (as well as Poland!).

 (Please note: we also run Acting Workshops for people passionate about acting but who lack experience/training.)

 Here are the 3 steps it takes to become an ETTC actor: